 Students who meet the minimum requirements of the College may major in any course of study offered by the College.
-There are no other requirements for admission to or continuation in any major except for the Bachelor of Music and Bachelor of Music Education programs, and the certification programs of the Division of Education.
+There are no other requirements for admission to or continuation in any major except for the Bachelor of Music and Bachelor of Music Education programs, the certification programs of the Division of Education, and the Sports Medicine/Exercise Science Major, Athletic Training Concentration.